vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 :::

 :::caution Key management and secure values
-When passing values to run transactions, it is important to keep sensitive values like private keys and API keys secure.
+When passing values, it is important to keep sensitive values like private keys and API keys secure.

 <b>The sample commands provided in this guide use sample private keys for demonstration purposes only, in order to show the format and expected value of the parameter.
 It is important to note that hardcoding or directly passing private keys should never be done in a development or production environment.</b>